 This resource brief provides a selection of current, high-quality resources about diabetes and its public health impact.
 Topics range from the need for screening and treatment to special focuses on how to conduct successful outreach to special and vulnerable populations.
-Resources are chosen from NCA partners based on utility for use by community health centers.

 About the Issue

 Diabetes mellitus (DM) occurs when the body doesn’t produce enough or respond appropriately to insulin, which is needed to absorb and use glucose (sugar) to fuel the body.
 “Without a properly functioning insulin signaling system, blood glucose levels become elevated and other metabolic abnormalities occur, leading to the development of serious, disabling complications.”1 Healthy People 2020 has established 16 objectives to reduce the prevalence of the disease, increase diagnosis, and improve care.
 Evidence-based professional information/recommendations and consumer information have been collected nationally along with aggregated national data.